TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 In addition to raw data, the GUI also supports event data (e.g., TTL signals to the recording system), enabling not only the preprocessing, analysis, and visualization of continuous data but also event-related data using a variety of methods.

 Available types of analysis include current source density analysis, static power spectrum analysis, time-frequency power analysis, and event-related potentials for low-frequency signal components.
-Additionally, the toolbox fully supports Kilosort 3 and 4, allowing users to save data, create channel maps, and load Kilosort result files for interactive spike data visualization within the GUI.
+Additionally, the toolbox fully supports Kilosort 3 and 4, allowing users to save data, create channel maps, and load Kilosort result files for interactive spike data (and unit analysis) visualization within the GUI.
-If Kilosort can’t be used, the toolbox also offers spike detection using different thresholding methods.
+If Kilosort can’t be used, the toolbox also offers spike detection using different thresholding methods as well as spike clustering using Wave_clus 3.

 __NOTE:__ Currently only Kilosort 3 and Kilosort 4 versions up to 4.0.8 are supported due to a bug in which the 'spike_positions.npy' Kilosort output file apparently doesnt contain the expected header.
 When you already install a newer version, install legacy version by typing in your anaconda promt:
 ```python